UrQuan1/scummvm/README.md

         with restored content as they might behave unexpectedly or might cause game breaking bugs

-  - Elvira 1
+  - Elvira

       - Add 8 bytes (saved game name) to the start of the saved game file
       - Rename the saved game to `elvira1.xxx`

-  - Elvira 2
+  - Elvira II

       - Add 8 bytes (saved game name) to the start of the saved game file